CBC 1.22 | Parts of the body and dealing with illnesses in Chinese

 Picture: Dave Prasad (Creative Commons 2.0)

-The third pasta we’ve chosen, and perhaps the easiest to work out the etymology of, is radiatori.
-This ruffle-edged pasta is relatively new to the scene: introduced in the 1960’s, radiatori are medium-sized pasta shapes which are a popular choice for casseroles and other baked dishes.
-The literal translation of radiatori is – unsurprisingly – ‘radiators’, which is exactly what this pasta looks like: little radiators!
+The third pasta we’ve chosen to be a part of our list of pasta names in Italian, and perhaps the easiest to work out the etymology of, is radiatori.
+This ruffle-edged pasta is relatively new to the scene: introduced in the 1960s, radiatori are medium-sized pasta shapes which are a popular choice for casseroles and other baked dishes.

-radiatore (m) – radiator
+• radiatore (m) radiator

-This third recipe is written in Italian, which will give you a chance to practise your food-related vocabulary, while trying your hand at this mushroom and crunchy pancetta radiatori dish.
+This third recipe is written in Italian, which will give you a chance to practise your food-related vocabulary while trying your hand at this mushroom and crunchy pancetta radiatori dish.
 Serve this with a good glug of extra virgin olive oil and you’ll be good to go!

 4) Tagliatelle